-The use of image should be kept to the minimal, as it affects the size of the digital documents or eforms and the speed to load them.
+The use of images should be kept to the minimal, as it affects the size of the digital documents or eforms and the speed to load them.

-For documents that require images, upload them in the smallest size to not degrade the image quality too much.
+For documents that require images, it will be a good best practice to upload them in the smallest size and do not degrade the image quality too much.

 Internet speed is generally fast for most business locations.
 Still, in places with extremely slow Wi-Fi or documents sent overseas, a single image can influence document transmission speed.